59inu/colavo-salon/README.md

 ---

-A simple CRM Application for beauty salons with two sections of Selector and Cart!
+Simple CRM app for a beauty salon consisting of two sections, Selector and Cart!

 ### Quickstart